Flangvik/SharpAppLocker/README.md

 # SharpAppLocker

 C# port of the Get-AppLockerPolicy PowerShell cmdlet with extended features.
 Includes the ability to filter and search for a specific type of rules and actions.
-Useful when you already bypassed AppLocker initially, and you don't want to leave PS logs
+Useful when you already bypassed AppLocker initially and you don't want to leave PS logs

 Looking for a pre-compiled version?
 Checkout the https://github.com/Flangvik/SharpCollection project!